CXN360 Frequently Asked Questions

 Yes.
 Marketing to multiple buyers simultaneously is one of the biggest benefits of CXN360.
 You can make the offer to multiple buyers with a target price and delivery window.
 The first past the post in the service is the one to accept the offers so you have no risk of over contracting.

-Your bids will come as either delivered terminal (T) or pick up farm / FOB Farm (F).
+Your offers will come as either delivered terminal (T) or pick up farm / FOB Farm (F).
 You will need to determine the shipping of the grain yourself or through a third party.
 If it is bought FOB Farm (F), the buyer is responsible for freight.

 Yes.
 However, you must talk to the buyer before you can cancel it.
 An agreement is binding once you have entered your PIN.
 Should something change for some reason, you must call the buyer and they will initiate the process to cancel the contract.
 The system does not allow for either party to blindly cancel an agreement.